AlexIIL/LibNetworkStack/README.md

 ## Getting Started

-You can either look at the [wiki](https://github.com/AlexIIL/LibNetworkStack/wiki) for a brief overview, or look at [SimplePipes](https://github.com/AlexIIL/SimplePipes) source code for the tank or facades for examples on how to register and use multiparts.
-(To get help you can either open an issue here, or ping AlexIIL on the fabric or CottonMC discord servers).
+You can either look at the [wiki](https://github.com/AlexIIL/LibNetworkStack/wiki) for a brief overview, or look at [SimplePipes](https://github.com/AlexIIL/SimplePipes) source code for a use-case mod that uses this.
+To get help you can either open an issue here, or ping AlexIIL on the fabric or CottonMC discord servers.

 ## A simple example